creditdatamw/zefaker/README.md

 Zé Faker
 ========

-`zefaker` is a command-line tool that allows you to generate Excel and SQL files using a simple Groovy DSL and [java-faker](https://github.com/DiUS/java-faker)
+`zefaker` is a command-line tool that helps you to generate and export data into CSV, Excel and SQL files.

+## Features

+* Random data generation via [java-faker](https://github.com/DiUS/java-faker)
+* Export to CSV
+* Export to SQL INSERTS
+* Export to Excel files
+* Export to JSON

 ## Why would I use this?

+Short answer **to generate (test) data**.

-Well, if you ever need to generate an Excel file or SQL insert statemnts with (random*) data for whatever reason you can use `zefaker` to automate the process while leveraging the power of [Groovy](https://www.groovy-lang.org)!
+If you ever need to have a CSV, Excel file with (random*) data or need to populate a database with development/dummy data you can use `zefaker` to generate the data, leveraging the power of [Groovy](https://www.groovy-lang.org)

-We created it because we deal with a lot of Excel files and SQL (with lots of columns!) and often have to generate files to test the code that processes those files.
+We created it because we deal with a lot of Excel files (with lots of columns!) and SQL data and often have to generate files to test the code that processes those files or data.

-_* the generated data need not necessarily be random_
+_* the generated data does not have to be random_

 ## Example Usage

+> NOTE: Checkout the [examples](./examples/) for even more examples, and "advanced" usage

 Let's go straight to an example: